alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 A Controller MUST either a) assume that the Receiver is not processing the info blocks and always PATCH the latest SDP transport file from a Sender to the Receiver, or b) verify which content of an SDP transport file has changed and if not provided as part of an IPMX info block supported by the Receiver, PATCH the latest SDP transport file from a Sender to the Receiver, otherwise let the Receiver handle the SDP transport file changes from the info block.

+A Sender MAY provide a `urn:x-matrox:cap:transport:info_block` capability to indicate the media info block types that it supports.
+A controller MAY use Sender capabilities, if supported, to verify the compliance of a Receiver with a Sender.
+It is not allowed to constrain a Sender for such capability as info block are a required feature of IPMX.

 ## HKEP

 A Receiver SHOULD provide a `urn:x-matrox:cap:transport:hkep` capability to indicate its support for IPMX Senders HDCP encryption and the HKEP protocol.
 The capability value `true` indicates the support of HDCP encryption and the HKEP protocol.
 The capability value `false` indicates that HDCP encryption and the HKEP protocol are not supported.